 He is one of the world-class poets of Iran who was born in Shiraz in 1306.
 His father died when he was a child, he learned and memorized Qoran when he was young.
 That is why he has got Hafez as his pen-name.
 By word, Hafez means a person who knows something by heart.
 During that time he learned Arabic and became a master in commentary, philosophy and literature.

 Goethe, the famous German poet has been inspired by Hafez.
 This Iranian poet is the master of composing ghazals in Persian poetry and stayed above everyone else till now.
 He was buried in Shiraz cemetery.
 Even after his death, dignitaries like Rabindranath Tagore visited his tomb to show their profound respect.

 All his lifetime, he had focused on the value of pure heart, love and smartness in expressing his opposition to dominating politicians without getting into trouble.
 Therefore, his works are characterized by figurative style.

 He was one of the outstanding and the most powerful poets after Ferdosi in the way he used the Persian language.
 He was born in 1185.
 He had completed his primary studies in Shiraz before he went to Baghdad by the age of 20.
 While he was studying Arabic there, he started composing poems in Persian.

 Afterward he began traveling to learn more.
-So, he went to Syria, Arabia, Lebanese, Egypt, Rome, India and China.
+So, he went to Syria, Arabia, Lebanon, Egypt, Rome, India and China.
 He got back to Shiraz in 1234 and soon wrote his two famous books “Boostan” and “Golestan”.
 He also wrote several other books and finally passed away in 1269.
 Sa’di was buried in his convent where he had several followers.